How Sinking Funds Make Budgeting Easier

 A sinking fund is simply a sum of money we periodically contribute to for an expense that is inevitably coming.
 A sinking fund is NOT your emergency fund.
 You should have a separate emergency fund for emergencies.

 Not all months are equal, and we spend more money in some than others.
-Depending on how you are paid you also may make more money in some months than others.
+Depending on how you are paid, you may also make more money in some months than others.
 Using sinking funds helps us take the dollars we make in the month we make more or spend less and allocate them to when they will be needed.

 Sinking funds are a great tool to shield us from life’s planned and unplanned expenses.
 Cars break down, Christmas is in December, and houses need maintenance.
 These are all things we know are coming, yet we forget to plan for them.

-Likewise, if you own or are in charge of home maintenance where you live then you would want to have another sinking fund category for “Home Maintenance”.
+Likewise, if you own or are in charge of home maintenance where you live, then you would want to have another sinking fund category for “Home Maintenance”.

 Sinking funds are a great way to level out your inconsistent spending and income across all the months.
 There is no right or wrong way to do it, but it is important to budget not only your needs but also your wants in life.
-Having a budget shouldn’t be restrictive, it should be freeing.
+Having a budget shouldn’t be restrictive; it should be freeing.